The Enola Holmes Mysteries: Enola Holmes and the Case of the Peculiar Pink Fan (2008)

-The Case of the Cryptic Crinoline (2009)
+Enola Holmes and the Case of the Cryptic Crinoline (2009)

 Enola returns to her lodgings to find that somebody has kidnapped her landlady, Mrs. Tupper.
-After investigating the ransacked lodgings, she abduces that the kidnappers were after a secret message hidden in Mrs. Tupper's old crinoline dress.
-Enola traces the dress to Florence Nightingale, who met Mrs. Tupper in the Crimean War.
+After investigating the ransacked lodgings, she abduces that the kidnappers were after a secret message hidden in Mrs. Tupper's old crinoline, the stiffening garment worn underneath the full skirt of a dress.
+Enola traces the secret message to Florence Nightingale, who met Mrs. Tupper in the Crimean War.
 After several visits to Nightingale, Enola discovers that Nightingale conducted espionage during the war.
-As such, Nightingale asked Mrs. Tupper to smuggle a note in her crinoline back to England but did not know that the war widow was deaf and did not understand her.
-Enola also realizes that Nightingale pretends to be an invalid to avoid attending social functions expected of a wealthy woman.
-She realizes that the functions would take time away from writing letters to achieve social reform for the needy.
+As such, Nightingale asked Mrs. Tupper to smuggle a message in her crinoline back to England but did not know that the war widow was deaf and did not understand her.
+Enola also realizes that Nightingale pretends to be an invalid to avoid attending social functions expected of a wealthy woman, because the functions would take time away from writing letters to achieve social reform for the needy.
 During her visits to Nightingale, Enola suspects someone is following her.
 As the person could be related to the case and a danger to Mrs. Tupper's and her own safety, she relocates to the Professional Women's Club.

 After solving the case, she takes Mrs. Tupper and herself back to her home.
 Enola packs her things as she gets ready to leave.
 After figuring this out, Mrs. Tupper does the same.
 Mrs. Tupper ends up going with Enola.
 She escapes upon seeing Sherlock approach.
 Sherlock converses with Nightingale, and she reveals the reason behind Enola's escape from her brothers by describing the horrors of boarding schools and corsets.

-The Case of the Gypsy Goodbye (2010)
+Enola Holmes and the Case of the Gypsy Goodbye (2010)

 Finally, in Enola's sixth case, Sherlock concludes that Enola has matured rapidly into a capable young woman and helps his sister not only to find her quarry but also to finally convince their older brother Mycroft of her skill.

-In the end, the Holmes siblings fully reconcile with the help of a final coded message from their mother, a Spartan skytale decoded using bicycle handlebars.
+In the end, the Holmes siblings fully reconcile with the help of a final coded message from their mother, a Spartan scitale decoded using bicycle handlebars.
 With that resolution, Mycroft, further impressed with Enola's sophisticated business arrangements and satisfied with her residence at the Professional Women's Club, grants Enola her liberty and agrees to fund her education.
 Enola in turn forgives Mycroft, accepts his offer while announcing she is likely continuing her career as a private investigator.
 For his part, Sherlock accepts Enola as a colleague in his profession and notes that he eagerly awaits her future accomplishments.

+This book is also known as Enola Holmes and the Case of the Disappearing Duchess.